browserengineering/book/book/chrome.md

 Actually, text rendering is [*way* more complex][rendering-hates] than this.
 [Letters][morx] can transform and overlap, and the user might want to color certain letters---or parts of letters---a different color.
-All of this is possible in HTML, and browsers implement support for it.
+All of this is possible in HTML, and browsers do implement support for it.
 :::

 [rendering-hates]: https://gankra.github.io/blah/text-hates-you/